 - When using a personal computer with a three-core power plug or a power plug with a grounding wire, use a three-pin socket or ground the grounding wire. - When your personal computer has a two-core power plug and has no grounding wire, connect the personal computer to the servo amplifier with the following procedure. - 1.
 Disconnect the power plug of the personal computer from the AC power socket. - 2.
-Check that the power plug of the personal computer has been disconnected from the AC power socket, then connect the computer to the servo amplifier. - 3.
+Check that the power plug has been disconnected and connect the computer to the servo amplifier. - 3.
 Connect the power plug of the personal computer to the AC power socket. - · When using a personal computer with battery